AFernandez-Geoscientist/GMBM/README.md

 ## Example Data

-The model is configured to run the Central Andes region (CA, see paper) as an example
+The model is configured to run the Central Andes region (CA, see paper) as an example.

 ![Alt text](CA.png)

-The data can be downloaded in the following link
+The data can be downloaded in the following link https://doi.org/10.5281/zenodo.13960885